datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 This is an example of a mixed bucket also known as Globals with joins.
-We have the inbound pipes/datasets shipping-customerinfo and sales-customer which read from a shipping and a sales system respectively.
+We have the inbound pipes/datasets shipping-customerinfo and sales-customer which read from a shipping system and a sales system respectively.
 The datasets produced by these pipes both store information about the same customers, but this data is currently stored separately.
 In other words, these systems and pipes talk about the same customers but with different perspectives.
-The shipping system cares about how the customer wishes to receive their goods, while the sales systems cares about what goods the customer usually shops for and analytics about their habits.
+The shipping system cares about how the customer wishes to receive their goods while the sales system cares about what goods the customer usually shops for and analytics about their habits.
 The entities (customers) in these datasets could for example be linked together by emailaddress or phone number.
 By aggregating these datasets together in the "global-customer" pipe, we can also join the customers on for example Email.
-We now have a aggregated view of the customers which join together, giving us both perspectives in the same entity!
+We now have an aggregated view of the customers which join together, giving us both perspectives in the same entity!
 This makes us able to pick data both from the shipping and the sales system when we wish to process data about any given customer.

 As a sidenote to this last example, we would now be able to define "golden records".
-A golden records consists of the properties which together represent the most truthful version of an object.
+A golden record consists of the properties which together represent the most truthful version of an object.
-For example, both the shipping-customerinfo and sales-customer entities could have the property "address", but the shipping systems version of this address is always most up to date.
+For example, both the shipping-customerinfo and sales-customer entities could have the property "address", but the version of the address received from the shipping system is always most up to date.
-This means that we can define a golden attribute "golden-address" with the address provided by our shipiing system, which we can thereafter use in any downstream pipes without needing to worry about where this attribute originally came from.
+This means that we can define a golden attribute "golden-address" with the address provided by our shipping system.
+This "golden-address" attribute can thereafter be used in any outbound flows from "global-customer" without needing to worry about the original origin of the attribute.

 Read more about Globals and Golden Records here: -Link later to 030_Novice:Global